buffaloss/tmps-labs/lab-1/README.md

 &ensp; &ensp; __2. domain:__ This directory houses the core domain logic and is structured into several modules/packages, each with specific responsibilities:

-- media_items: This module contains the definition of the MediaItem abstract base class, which serves as the foundation for all media item types.
+- media_items: This module contains the definition of the media_item abstract base class, which serves as the foundation for all media item types.
 It also includes derived classes such as Album, Playlist, Podcast, and Song, each implementing specific media item features.

 - characters: This module defines character-related entities.
 It contains abstract base class CharacterEntity and derived classes such as Podcaster, User, Artist, SoloArtist, and Band, each representing various characters involved in the Music Library system.